Case Study

 5. Save the corrected version

-The AI part was actually more straightforward than OCR.
-We used OpenAI’s API to generate task variations.
+The AI part was more straightforward.
 A teacher selects a task and says “Generate 3 easier versions and 2 harder versions.”
 The API understands the context and creates new tasks.

 Of course, AI isn’t perfect.
-Sometimes the generated tasks were weird.
-We built an approval workflow so teachers could rate suggested tasks (good/bad), and over time the AI got better at understanding what the school wanted.
+Sometimes the generated tasks were weird, mathematically incorrect, or grammatically off.
+We built an approval workflow so teachers could rate suggested tasks (good/bad), and over time the AI got better.

 • Full-text search across all tasks